Bookmark

 Systemic change requires peer learning, co-creating knowledge, feedback loops, and systems data that flows back to communities and decision-makers.
 Municipal learning networks in Brazil, co-created training in Rwanda, and open data initiatives like IDH’s support for supply chain transparency are examples of how learning and feedback loops can support systems transformation.
 Real learning happens when it is embedded in governance and backed by open knowledge ecosystems.

-In Rwanda, it became clear that ministries, particularly the Ministry of Agriculture, did not initially see the relevance of working beyond their traditional sectoral boundaries.
-To address this, a co-created learning module was developed with national stakeholders to build shared understanding of why cross-sector collaboration is essential for food systems transformation.
+In Rwanda, it became clear that ministries, particularly the Ministry of Agriculture, were initially focused working in their traditional sectoral boundaries.
+To address this, a policy learning programme was developed with national stakeholders to build shared understanding of why cross-sector collaboration is essential for food systems transformation.
+The programme helped ministries grasp how their actions in the food system impact and are interconnected with other systems and outcomes, such as nutrition, trade, and environmental policy.

-Systemic challenges: dilemmas we must acknowledge
+Systemic challenges: turning dilemmas into opportunities

 ⏳ Coordination takes time.
 How do we encourage cooperation, while monitoring the risk of too much talking and too little acting?
+It is recommended to make sure there are sufficient incentives and resources (time/funding) for the connectors.

 🧩 Implementation often falls between the cracks.
 The “missing middle layer”, local actors, information services, SMEs, needs targeted support and recognition as key implementers of the system.
 Domestic and global private sector are necessary to implement the changes, supported by benchmarking instruments that encourage corporate social responsibility.